 Purpose and Overview:

-This research program is intended to facilitate undergraduate research, scholarship, and creative activities during the academic year.
+This research program, funded by Blugold Commitment Differential Tuition, is intended to facilitate undergraduate research, scholarship, and creative activities during the academic year.
 Awards include funds for student stipends, supplies, services, and research travel.

 The ideal project would involve a student in as many aspects of the scholarly process as possible.
 This will look different in each discipline, but might include: